Skip to main content

 Let’s start by talking about the function of “singing” in a musical film and the continuum of musical number styles.
 Remember that offscreen, people don’t sing in real life, so if you’re going to stage an entire film with people singing, you need to be prepared to justify why.
 (This is one of the reasons why it's important for musicals to decide where exactly they sit on the stylized/naturalized continuum, as we discussed in the Les Miserables essay.)

-So we also have musical sequences that are so soulful and wonderful that they can’t possibly be contained by the fences of reality, so they take place in a dream world, a sort of stage within the mind and heart of the performer or the audience.
+So we also have musical sequences that are so soulful and wonderful that they can’t possibly be contained by the fences of reality, so they take place in a dream world, a sort of stage within the mind and heart of the performer or the audience, and they often happen spontaneously, the words and the melody all forming in real-time in response to the emotional needs that the character is feeling in that specific moment.
 Because these numbers are “imaginary,” they don’t have to make logical sense, which opens the door for them to do some really cool stuff like having your characters fly.
-(This second brand will be especially important for this discussion, and we’ll get to that in the next section.)
+This second brand will be especially important for this discussion, and we’ll get to that in the next section.

 Gold Diggers of 1933 (1933)